CenturyLinkCloud/bpformation/README.md

-# CenturyLink Cloud Blurpint Formation CLI Tool (bp-formation)
+# CenturyLink Cloud Blueprint Formation CLI Tool (bp-formation)

 This repository contains a command line interface *CLI* to interact with the *[CenturyLink Cloud](http://www.centurylinkcloud.com)* Blueprints packaging and workflow services,.